-8.10.2 CEILINGS
+9.10.2 CEILINGS

-When designing ceilings it is important to take into consideration the seismic requirements within Japan.
+When designing ceilings, it is important to take into consideration the seismic requirements within Japan.
 Due to the increased seismic concerns, the typical practice in Japan is to create a rigid ceiling either out of acoustical ceiling material backed with gypsum board or simply gypsum board with a rigid framing system hung by rods to the structural deck.
 This limits access to the plenum space and ceiling access hatches are typically installed for convenience.

-A light weight steel ceiling furring is typical in Japan, refer to JIS A 6517 (steel furrings for walls and ceilings in buildings) for the materials and ceiling furring.
+A lightweight steel ceiling furring is typical in Japan, refer to JIS A 6517 (steel furrings for walls and ceilings in buildings) for the materials and ceiling furring.
 Standard dimensional units for indoor and outdoor applications are defined in the table below.

-MEMBER TYPE TYPE 25 (OUTDOOR)
+MEMBER TYPE - TYPE 25 (OUTDOOR)

 Single Ceiling Joist 25×19×0.5 25×25×0.5

 Double Ceiling Joist 50×19×0.5 50×25×0.5

 Ceiling Joist Receiver 38×12×1.2 38×12×1.6

-Hanger for Ceiling Joist Receiver Thickness 2.0 or mo ore
+Hanger for Ceiling Joist Receiver Thickness 2.0 or mo bre

-Clip Thorough-thickness 0.8 or more
+Clip 0 Thorough-thickness 0.8 or more

-TYPE 25 (OUTDOOR)
+MEMBER TYPE - TYPE 25 (OUTDOOR)

-Rolled threads, screw thread diameter 9.0 (diameter of cylindrical part 8.1 or more)
+Hanger Bolt Rolled threads, screw thread diameter 9.0 (diameter of cylindrical part 8.1 or more)

-Nut Height 8.0
+Nut t Height 8.0

-8.11 MISCELLANEOUS REQUIREMENTS
+9.11 MISCELLANEOUS REQUIREMENTS

-8.11.1 CONTROL JOINTS
+9.11.1 CONTROL JOINTS